YazhouZhu19/DMAP/README.md

 # DMAP
-Code for the paper id 2728
+Code for the paper: Learning De-biased Prototypes for Few-Shot Medical Image Segmentation

 ![](./overview.png)